Tuesday, September 22, 2015

 Copyright © Cinema Libre Studio, 2015

-The extraordinary reconstruction of settings of the Repression Era of "Los Olvidados" show in detail how these crimes were committed, the impunity and with no remorse, recreating perfectly the dark atmosphere of its mysterious past.
+The casualty counts were in the thousands.
+The extraordinary reconstruction of the settings of the Repression Era in “Los Olvidados” shows in detail how these crimes were committed, the impunity and lack of remorse, and recreates the dark atmosphere of its mysterious past.

 D. Carlos Bolado.
-Photo by Jose Alberto Hermosillo.
+Photo by José Alberto Hermosillo.

 Copyright © Cinema Libre Studio 2015

-There are similar films on the subject of repression and torture, the Argentinean Oscar winner “The Secret in Their Eyes” (2009), the also Argentinean brutal film “Garage Olimpo”(1999) directed by Marco Bechis, and the Mexican production “The Violin” (2005) directed by Francisco Vargas.
-All of these films projected the hunger for justice people have for those atrocities to be recognized.
+There are similar films on the subject of repression and torture, including the Argentinean Oscar winner “The Secret in Their Eyes” (2009), the brutal Argentinean film “Garage Olimpo” (1999), directed by Marco Bechis, and the Mexican production “The Violin” (2005), directed by Francisco Vargas.
+All of these films reflect the hunger people have for justice and for those atrocities to be recognized.

 Related Articles: